goschtl/zope/zope3book/trunk/source/skinning.rst

 Introduction
 ------------

-It is often we need to build web applications with equal/similar features, but different look and feel.
+It is often required to build web applications with equal/similar features, but different look and feel.
 Variation of look and feel can be simple or complex.
 It can be either just an exchange of a CSS file and some images.
-Sometimes, we need to reconfigure the application to have different UI components, such as widgets, tables etc.  Also we need to mix and match UI components from multiple packages.
+Sometimes, you will be required to reconfigure the application to have different user interface components, such as widgets, tables etc.  Also you will be required to mix and match user interface components from multiple packages.

 The level of customization of Zope (2 and 3) has been a strong point for years.
-Initially the UI was customized relying on implicit acquisition, where it was simply a matter of adding an object higher in the object path to customize the UI.
+Initially the user interface was customized relying on implicit acquisition, where it was simply a matter of adding an object higher in the object path to customize the user interface.
 Since implicit acquisition is often hard to debug, the CMF introduced the concept of skins, where a skin describes the look and feel of a site.
 Skins could acquire from other skins explicitly.

 In Zope 3 the concept of skins was reconsidered and re-implemented to use the component architecture.

 There are two terms associated with skinning named, `layer` and `skin`.
-Before proceeding, it would be better to understand the meaning these two terms in Zope 3 skinning.
+Before proceeding, it would be better to understand the meaning of these two terms in Zope 3 skinning.

 Layers